Frame Sampling Strategies Matter: A Benchmark for small vision language models: Abstract

 \section{Abstract}

 Comparing vision language models (VLMs) on videos is particularly complex, as the performances is jointly determined by the model’s visual representation capacity and the frame-sampling strategy used to construct the input.
 Current video benchmarks are suspected to suffer from substantial frame-sampling bias, as models are evaluated with different frame selection strategies.
-In this work, we propose the first frame-accurate benchmark of state-of-the-art small VLMs (SVLMs) for video question-answering, evaluated under controlled frame-sampling strategies.
+In this work, we propose the first controlled frame-sampling benchmark of state-of-the-art small VLMs (SVLMs) for video question-answering.
 Our results confirm the suspected bias and highlight both data-specific and task-specific behaviors of SVLMs under different frame-sampling techniques.
 By open-sourcing our benchmarking code, we provide the community with a reproducible and unbiased protocol for evaluating video VLMs and emphasize the need for standardized frame-sampling strategies tailored to each benchmarking dataset in future research.